 |Passport to Literacy: Examining the Effectiveness of the Voyager Passport Intervention for Fourth-grade Students with or at High Risk for Reading Disabilities

 |Efficacy and Replication

 Previous Award Number: R324A130262

-Project Activities: Approximately 650 fourth-graders with reading difficulties and disabilities and 280 students who do not struggle with reading will participate in this research project.
-Two efficacy studies will be conducted during this project.
-The first study will examine the efficacy of Voyager Passport compared to instruction and intervention typically provided by the schools for students with reading difficulties and disabilities.
-The second study will compare the relative efficacy of standard implementation of Voyager Passport to an intensified version and to instruction typically provided by schools for students with the most severe reading difficulties and disabilities.
-For both studies, two successive cohorts of fourth-grade students will participate.
-Students will be paired or put into groups of three, randomly assigned to condition within pairs/groups, and assessed immediately after the intervention and in the fall and spring of the year following the intervention.
-Data will be analyzed to estimate immediate and long-term differences between groups on reading outcomes.
+Project Activities: The research team proposed two efficacy studies during this project.
+The first study proposed to examine the efficacy of Voyager Passport compared to instruction and intervention typically provided by the schools for students with reading difficulties and disabilities using random assignment of matched pairs.
+The second study was intended to compare the relative efficacy of standard implementation of Voyager Passport to an intensified version and to instruction typically provided by schools for students with the most severe reading difficulties and disabilities using random assignment within triplet group.
+The project team planned to use the data collected to estimate immediate and long-term differences between groups on reading outcomes.

 Setting: The research project will be conducted in elementary schools in Florida and Texas.

 Sample: Approximately 650 fourth grade students with reading difficulties and disabilities and 280 comparison students without reading problems will participate in this research project.
 Students who score at or below the 25th percentile on a latent variable of reading comprehension using the Gates-MacGinitie Reading Tests, Comprehension Test, and the Test of Silent Reading Efficiency and Comprehension will participate in the first study.
 Students who score at or below the 10th percentile on the latent variable of reading comprehension will participate in the second study.